PhiloTFarnsworth/BitSprite/README.md

 ![Triangles](https://github.com/PhiloTFarnsworth/BitSprite/blob/main/docs/TriangleHeader.png)

 # BitSprite
 ## A Free 8-Bit Sprite Generator.
-Create 256 variants from a single template .PNG

 ### What?
 BitSprite is a program that creates variants of an image based on prepared template image, as well as creating a total sprite sheet of the resultant images.
 After downloading the package, or the .exe, the user can use the command prompt to run the program, using flags to control the results.
 The user has several options to designate colors, as well as 'unfold' the template to create symmetrical images.

 ### Install